How to limit screen time and help your gamer build healthy habits

 Set gameplay time limits.

-How much time your child can spend gaming per day is different for each family, but it’s good to have a general idea of what their baseline is as you set limits.
+How much time a child can spend gaming per day is different for each family, but it’s good to have a general idea of what their baseline is as you set limits.

 Try this: If you don’t already know how much time your kids spend gaming per day, consider tracking it.
-Native apps within smartphones can help track this activity.
-Explore Screen Time on your iOS device, or set up Digital Wellbeing on Android, and see if your child’s game time falls within the suggested limits.
-If you need help shutting down games after a certain time each evening, the Smart Family app can also help you set data and Wi-Fi limits.
+If you need help shutting down games after a certain time each evening, Verizon Family Plus can also help you set data and Wi-Fi limits.

 Get in the game, or at least watch some.